-- Young people aged 12 16 years are invited to receive COVID-19 vaccine - We would give the first and second dose or the second dose only - 5 or 6 visits over the next year - 5 or 6 blood tests in total, taking place in clinic - Complete an online diary for around 2 months
+- Young people aged 12 16 years are invited to receive COVID-19 vaccine - We would give the first and second dose or the second dose only - 5 or 6 visits over the next year - 5 or 6 blood tests in total, taking place in Southampton NIHR Clinical Research Facility based at the University Hospital Southampton NHS Foundation Trust recognised for travel to certain countries.
+Regulations vary between countries and are constantly changing.

-IMPORTANT INFORMATION IF YOUR CHILD IS CONSIDERING TRAVELLING ABROAD
+IMPORTANT INFORMATION IF YOU ARE CONSIDERING TRAVELLING ABROAD

 Many countries now require evidence of COVID-19 vaccination to allow travellers to enter.
-Taking part in this study may mean that you receive a combination of vaccines which is not recognised for travel to certain countries.
-Regulations vary between countries and are constantly changing.
+Taking part in this study may mean that you receive a combination of vaccines which is not